Tax Filing FAQ

-All international students and scholars who were in the U.S. for any period of time during the year 2017 in any visa type other than B1/B2 (Visitor) must file an annual income tax return with the U.S. federal government.
+All international students and scholars who were in the U.S. for any period of time during the year 2019, in any visa type other than B1/B2 (Visitor), and received income must file an annual income tax return with the U.S. Internal revenue Service (IRS).
 In addition, some international students and scholars will also be required to file a New Jersey state income tax return.

 Also see FAQs 37-44.

-Yes.
-You must simply file IRS Form 8843.
+You must simply file IRS Form 8843, which reports the amount of days you have spent in the United States during 2019.
 You can complete this form by using GLACIER Tax Prep.
 GLACIER Tax Prep will also advise you on where you should mail this form.

-Yes, all individuals who were present in the United States in 2017 must file a tax return for that year.
+Yes, all individuals who were present in the United States in 2019 must file a tax return for that year, if they received income.

 One of the conditions of your visa is to follow U.S. laws.
 Payment of U.S. income tax due is required by law.
 If you owe taxes and don't file, the IRS can assess penalty and interest.
 There may also be immigration consequences if you fail to file taxes; applicants for permanent residency (green cards) are often asked to show proof of tax filing for their previous years in the U.S.

 - 6. How do I file my personal Federal income tax return?

 Princeton University offers GLACIER Tax Prep, a free and easy-to-use tax filing software for international students and scholars.
 Use GLACIER Tax Prep to file your nonresident alien federal income tax returns.
 It will help to make your tax filing responsibilities easier.
 If you do not use GLACIER Tax Prep to file your federal taxes, you will need to file on your own or with the assistance of an outside professional tax preparer.
 We regret that the Davis International Center staff or other University staff cannot advise you on your individual taxes.

 - 7. What does Glacier Tax Prep do?